Calculus Calculator, AI, Calculus Formula Derivatives and Integrals

 u'v - uv'v2

-What is calculus?
+What is Calculus?

-1. Differential calculus (Derivatives): Measures how instantly something changes, for example how fast a car is moving at a specific second.
+(Derivatives): Measures how instantly something changes, for example how fast a car is moving at a specific second.

 As engineers, we also use calculus to calculate something like:

-A. Calculating the rate of heat loss through a wall over time (Derivative) to choose an Aircon capacity.
+Calculating the rate of heat loss through a wall over time (Derivative) to choose an Aircon capacity.

-B. Determining the bending moment of a beam (Integral of the shear force).
+Determining the bending moment of a beam (Integral of the shear force).

-C. Calculating voltage across a capacitor based on the current flow (Integral).
+Calculating voltage across a capacitor based on the current flow (Integral).

-Example case of calculus
+Example Case of Calculus

 This is the example of manual calculus calculating.
 You can also try the calculus calculator to make sure that both methods were right and the calculus calculator was accurate.